Niminem/Neel/README.md

 The above code gets converted into stringified JSON and sent to the frontend via websocket

-**As of v0.3.0, `callJs` does not solely act as a return value for a procedure.
+**As of v0.3.0, `callJs` does not act as a return value for a procedure.
 You may freely make frontend calls where you want, and as many times as you want within your procedures**

 ##### #5 startApp